0-9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 MD2

-A message-digest hash function optimised for 8-bit machines.
+A message-digest hash function optimized for 8-bit machines.

 MD4